Project Series 16:

 Opening Reception: Saturday, November 2, 3-5 PM

-Mark’s work includes his signature textile paintings, “ghetto-fabulous” photographic portraits, and fabricated sculptures.
-He brings together his experiences as an artist, a “beauty operator,” and a cultural historian.
+For the last several years, Mark Bradford has explored the relationships among class, culture, and identity in a wide range of work including his signature textile paintings, “ghetto-fabulous” photographic portraits, and fabricated sculptures.
+Interested in process, permanence, and temporality, he brings together his experiences as an artist, a “beauty operator,” and a cultural historian.
 Bradford links the art-historical traditions of Minimal Abstraction with a pop-culture look at black aesthetics.

-For this exhibition, Bradford presented a new large-scale painting that incorporated material associated with the beauty industry—hair end-papers for permanents provide both the texture and the formal structure, while cellophane hair-color gives the canvases their incandescent hues.
+For this exhibition, Bradford presents a new large-scale painting that incorporates the sticky processes of black hair styling played against the jittery components of a modernist grid.
+In Bradford’s paintings, color is at once abstract and personal.
+The artist uses material associated with the beauty industry—hair end-papers for permanents provide both the texture and the formal structure, while cellophane hair-color gives the canvases their incandescent hues.

-In the past, Bradford ’s paintings combined end-papers with a monochromatic tone that, in discussions of his work, many have situated in the abstract tradition of the Minimalist painters Agnes Martin, Robert Ryman, or Brice Marden.
+In the past, Bradford’s paintings combined end-papers with a monochromatic tone that, in discussions of his work, many have situated in the abstract tradition of the Minimalist painters Agnes Martin, Robert Ryman, or Brice Marden.
 His newer work uses color much more forcefully, and he now includes collaged material such as text from flyers found in his neighborhood, torn strips of posters, and ink stamps.
+By including these references to hip-hop culture and street life, Bradford extends the discourse of modernism by injecting it with a vernacular context.

 He moved me.
 Twice.
 First it was at the Luggage Store Gallery in San Francisco: luminous canvases with both an eerie translucency and an unrelenting textural and textual physicality.
 There was a story below the surface that intrigued me and made me a little sad.
 I will always remember that first encounter.